pheymann/paulheymann-website/index.md

 ---

 Hi there,<br/>

-this is my personal website and blog.
+I am a seasoned Software Staff Engineer and Engineering Manager.
+This is my personal website and blog.
 Here, I publish my [writings](/articles) or share some of my [photography](/photos).
 My open source work, including this website, is available on <a href="https://github.com/pheymann">GitHub</a>.

 I am also maintaing <a href="https://wernigerode-in-zahlen.de">wernigerode-in-zahlen.de</a> a website hosting a visual description of my city's budget.